06amaru/b-tree-on-disk/README.md

 Requirements
 -------------
-The basic requirements for this example is CLion or just run cmake.
+The basic requirements for this example is CLion or just run cmake ( v3.15 or earlier).